Skip to content

 Problem

 Within contemporary urban environments, ecological degradation is accompanied by a progressive loss of ecological perception.
-As vegetation and biodiversity disappear from daily life, their absence becomes normalized, producing a condition of ecological amnesia.
-Nature is reduced to passive scenery or ornamental presence, while the invisible systems that sustain life remain unnoticed.
+As vegetation and biodiversity disappear from everyday life, their absence becomes normalized, generating what Robert Michael Pyle (1993) describes as the extinction of experience, a gradual disconnection from direct encounters with nature.
+This condition is reinforced by what Peter Kahn Jr. (2002) identifies as environmental generational amnesia, in which each generation accepts increasingly degraded environments as normal.
+Consequently, nature becomes reduced to ornamental scenery while the ecological infrastructures that sustain life remain largely invisible.

-In response, the project investigates how interactive technology can function not as an instrument of separation from nature, but as an interface for perceiving relational existence.
-Through environmental sensors, responsive systems, and wearable interaction, the body becomes a sensitive node within a distributed ecological network.
-Atmospheric fluctuations, humidity, sound, vegetal presence, and environmental conditions are translated into embodied experiences that reveal otherwise imperceptible interdependencies.
+In response, the project investigates how interactive technology can function not as an instrument of separation from nature but as an interface for perceiving relational existence.
+Drawing upon James J. Gibson’s (1979) ecological theory of perception, perception is understood as an active engagement with environmental affordances rather than passive observation.
+Environmental sensors, responsive systems, and wearable technologies therefore become mediating devices through which atmospheric fluctuations, humidity, sound, vegetal presence, and environmental conditions are translated into embodied experiences.
+Rather than generating representations of nature, these technological mediations reveal ecological relationships that normally remain beyond human sensory thresholds

 describe what you see in this image Figure 1:Collage composed of images by Daniel del Valle, David Hyde, and Klaartje Lambrechts.
 Images used for academic and reference purposes